 The x-ray computed tomography (CT) scan is an indispensable medical imaging diagnostic tool.
-Its usage has sharply increased over the past few decades [13].
-There are two categories of CT image reconstruction: analytical methods, e.g., filtered back projection (FBP), and iterative methods, e.g., algebraic reconstruction technique (ART) [7].
+Its usage has sharply wfeng@vt.edu Hao Gong haog1@vt.edu Guohua Cao ghcao@vt.edu increased over the past few decades [1].
+There are two categories of CT image reconstruction: analytical methods, e.g., filtered back projection (FBP), and iterative methods, e.g., algebraic reconstruction technique (ART) [2].
 Currently, FBP is the industry standard due to its fast reconstruction speed.
 Although FBP can start reconstructing images once the first projection is acquired, it is sensitive to projection noise and requires more X-ray flux to deliver better reconstructed image quality.
 In contrast, ART is insensitive to the noise and can provide better image quality with fewer projection views and less radiation dosage.
 However, the usage of ART is hindered by its high computational cost, especially for clinical applications that require instantaneous image reconstruction.
 As a result, the acceleration of ART is of paramount importance.